 To put the monumentality of the Salvator Mundi rediscovery/restoration/resale into perspective, the last time anybody ID’d a long-lost da Vinci painting was back in 1909.

 “To see a fully finished, late masterpiece by Leonardo, made at the peak of his genius, appear for sale in 2017 is as close as I’ve come to an Art World Miracle,” says Alan Wintermute, a senior specialist of Old Master paintings at Christie’s.
 The work, which is about 26 inches high and 18 inches wide, depicts a half-length figure of Jesus Christ, right hand raised in benediction and left hand holding a crystal orb, symbolizing the Earth.
 It dates to about 1500, putting it close in the da Vinci timeline to the Mona Lisa.

-Befitting its rock-star status, the Salvator Mundi will embark on a world tour before its date with the gavel in New York, playing Hong Kong (October 13-16), San Francisco (October 17-21), and London (October 24-26), before arriving at 20 Rockefeller Plaza on October 28, where it will remain on view—free to the public—until November 4.
-The main event, Christie’s Evening Sale of Post-War and Contemporary Art, happens on November 15.
+Befitting its rock-star status, the Salvator Mundi embarked on a world tour before its date with the gavel in New York, playing Hong Kong (October 13-16), San Francisco (October 17-21), and London (October 24-26), before arriving at 20 Rockefeller Plaza on October 28, where it is now on view—free to the public—until the morning of November 15.
+The main event, Christie’s Evening Sale of Post-War and Contemporary Art, kicks off at 7:30 that evening.